 b.
 Blocking (not attacking) is legal if the other team has already used their 3 hits or if there is no one able to make a play on the ball.

 a.
-Players (except server) must all be in the court (may be on the line, not over) for serve.
+Players (except server) must all be in the court when service occurs.

 b.
 Do not move into another court to continue play when the other courts are in use.

-22) Overhead Objects – All overhead objects above 15 feet are legal.
+23) Overhead Objects – All overhead objects are in play.

 a.
 Play continues as long as it doesn’t cross the net and if the contact was over a playable area.